-When writing in Deep POV, the author’s job is to be invisible.
+When writing in Deep point of view, the author’s job is to be invisible.
 Readers want to immerse themselves in the story in real time, they want to take the journey with your characters and experience everything the character is going through.
+They want the virtual reality headset.
 You need to eliminate distance to do this, in other words, become invisible.

 What is Author Intrusion?